 If the foreign company's home country is outside the EU/ EEA, the following documents may also be required:

-- A copy of the foreign company's articles of association. - A copy of the foreign company's incorporation certificate. - Further, a statement from the relevant foreign authority in question confirming that a Danish company can register a branch in the foreign country (most countries outside the EU/EEA, but there are a few exemptions).
+- A copy of the foreign company's articles of association. - A copy of the foreign company's incorporation certificate.

 Choice of business form